crisperdue/prooftoys-site/content/real-number-facts.md

 them as shorthands for expressions that build up the appropriate number from 0, 1, addition, and multiplication.*

-## Field axioms
+### Field axioms

-The field axioms here are as stated in the book "Analysis with an Introduction to Proof" by Steven R. Lay.
 Many important mathematical structures obey the field axioms.
 In addition to the real numbers, the rational numbers, the complex numbers, and even polynomials follow these laws.
-Each of these axioms assumes that the variables are elements of the field, in this case the real numbers.
 There are other possible axiomatizations, all equivalent.

+Each of these axioms assumes that the variables in it are elements of the field, in this case the real numbers.
+Those assumptions are omitted in the presentation here.

 {{% preblock %}}
 `R (x + y)`
 `(x + y) + z = x + (y + z)`
 `x + y = y + x`
 `exists1  isAddIdentity`
 `R (x * y)`
 `(x * y) * z = x * (y * z)`
 `x * y = y * x`
 `exists1  isMulIdentity`
 `x * (y + z) = x * y + x * z`
-`R x => exists1 (addInverses x)`
+`exists1 (addInverses x)`
-`R x & x != 0 => exists1 (mulInverses x)`
+`x != 0 => exists1 (mulInverses x)`
 `1 != 0`
 {{% /preblock %}}

-## Ordering
+### Ordering axioms

 Again, each of these axioms assumes that the variables are members of the field, in this case the real numbers.
 Adding these axioms to the first set makes the domain into an _ordered field_.
 Not all fields are ordered.
+For example the complex numbers form a field, but not an ordered field.

 {{% preblock %}}
 `not (x < x)`